 OK, we’ll admit there’s a certain amount of self-interest at play with this one.

 But, presuming the marketing in question is doing what it’s meant to, there’s rarely a good reason to reduce the amount of it during good times and it’s a false economy to reduce the amount of it during challenging times.
+Your digital marketing agency fees were specifically modelled to reflect the long-term gains that can be made from sticking to a solid marketing strategy.
 As we shared in April 2020, as things started going south - companies that maintain marketing spend during tough times come out stronger than the others.
 (Read: The Recession Marketing Manifesto)

 Confusingly, nobody is quite sure whether times are good or bad right now, which can make it even more tempting to put marketing on the back burner until some semblance of normality returns.
 But those who own or run businesses should always think carefully about the longer-term costs of reducing or eliminating marketing budgets.